-Since its initial public offering in the United States earlier this year, BlackRock’s Bitcoin ETF iShares Bitcoin Trust has amassed about $20 billion in total assets, making it the largest fund specifically dedicated to Bitcoin.
-This is a significant achievement for the cryptocurrency sector.
+From its prime IPO (Initial Public Offering) in America at the beginning of this year until now, BlackRock’s Bitcoin ETF iShares Bitcoin Trust has almost $20 billion in total assets, making it the biggest fund dedicated to Bitcoin solely.
+No doubt, this is one of the major highlights of cryptocurrencies.

 BlackRock’s iShares Bitcoin Trust Leads Inflows